scalawithcats/scala-with-cats/src/pages/monoids/index.typ

 ```

 There are also other properties of addition.
-For instance, it doesn't matter in what order we add elements
+For instance, it doesn't matter in where we place brackets when we add elements,
-because we always get the same result.
+as we always get the same result.
 This is a property known as _associativity_:

 ```scala mdoc